Dispatch-Aware Ragged Attention for Pruned Vision Transformers: The Dispatch Overhead

 \subsection{Why NestedTensor SDPA Does Not Help}

 PyTorch's NestedTensor SDPA~\cite{pytorch2024nestedtensor} provides a framework-native ragged attention path.
-However, in our experiments it is significantly slower than FA2 varlen on Ampere GPUs (up to 100$\times$), due to the overhead of constructing jagged NestedTensor objects, transposing nested layouts, and unpacking results.
+In our experiments it is $16$--$35\times$ slower than FA2 varlen across all configurations, due to construction of jagged NestedTensor objects, nested layout transpositions, and result unpacking overhead.